Abishek2602/zoho-billing/README.md

     This Project uses Four schemas named as product, customer, bill and bill_items.

+    The Project contains two java file where the file named BillingSystem.java will display the Options to the user and Promot the informations from the user.

+    where the anothe file named DatabaseHandler.java will receive the prompted infromation from the BillSystem file and do Opertaions then update the database and display the Output i terminal.

 # Database Schema and SQL Queries

 This repository contains SQL scripts for creating tables and performing queries on a hypothetical billing system database.
 Below are the SQL commands organized for clarity and usage.